Tech-Inspire-SL/TreeventX/PRODUCTION_READINESS_REPORT.md

 ## Executive Summary

-Your GatherFlow application is **MOSTLY READY** for production use, but has several **CRITICAL** TypeScript errors and **MEDIUM** priority issues that should be addressed before full production deployment.
+Your TreeventX application is **MOSTLY READY** for production use, but has several **CRITICAL** TypeScript errors and **MEDIUM** priority issues that should be addressed before full production deployment.

 ### Overall Score: 6.5/10